Subramaniapuram: Plot

-The story takes place in the Subramaniapuram area of Madurai city.
-A convict is released from prison in 2008 after serving 28 years, and an unknown person stabs him right outside the prison gates.
-The police are baffled at this as the convict had never spoken to anyone inside the prison and refused to meet anyone coming to visit him from the outside during his time in prison.
-They are shocked that someone who had a grudge against him for 28 years would stab him when he stepped outside the prison.
-A flashback to 1980 narrates the events that led to the stabbing.
+In Madurai, a convict is released from prison in 2008 after serving 27 years.
+Just then, an unknown person stabs him outside the prison gates.
+A flashback to 1980 reveals the events that led to the stabbing.

-Azhagar, Paraman, Kasi, Dopa, and Dumka, a polio-stricken, physically challenged person, are part of a set of unemployed close friends.
-They pass their time drinking liquor and fooling around on the streets opposite the house of an ex-councillor Somu and his brother Kanugu.
-Apart from them, the family consists of Somu's wife and their three children, including Thulasi and Thulasi's other uncle.
+Azhagar, Paraman, Kasi, Dopa, and Dumka are unemployed close friends in Subramaniapuram, Madurai.
+They pass their time drinking liquor, smoking cigarettes, and fooling around on the streets with Chitthan opposite the house of an ex-councillor Somu and his brother Kanagu.
+Apart from them, the family consists of Somu's wife, their three children, including Thulasi and her two younger brothers, and Somu's elder brother Chidambaram and his wife.

-The five friends, particularly Paraman and Azhagu, often end up in prison due to frequent fighting.
-Cops get a call from someone complaining about their friends each time they do something wrong.
-Every time police arrest them, Kanugu and Somu bail them out immediately.
+The five friends, particularly Paraman and Azhagar, often end up in prison due to frequent fighting.
+Every time the police arrest them, Kanagu and Somu bail them out immediately.
 In the meantime, Azhagu and Thulasi develop mutual feelings for each other.
-Paraman is against his friend developing feelings for a girl, and Azhagu, not heeding his friends' thoughts, throws up quite a few funny scenes.
+Paraman is against his friend developing feelings for Thulasi, and Azhagu, not heeding his friend's thoughts, begins a relationship with her.

-There are signs of things to come when a local temple's committee does not select Somu for a function.
+There are signs of things to come when a local temple's committee, especially the head Mokkaswamy, does not select Somu for a function.
 Things suddenly turn for the worse when Somu fails to get people to elect him for his party's (Tamil Nadu's ruling party at the time) district chief post, and his wife ridicules him for being jobless.
-Kanugu locks himself up in a lodge and drinks all day.
+Kanagu locks himself up in a lodge and drinks all day.
 He makes sure his friends hear about him and come to visit.
-He requests that they murder the person chosen for the district chief of party post ahead of his brother.
-Azhagu, Paraman, and Kasi hatch a plan and execute the person almost perfectly.
-They run away after the murder, leaving a bicycle behind.
+He requests that they murder Palaniswamy, who is chosen for the district chief of party post.
+Azhagar, Paraman, and Kasi hatch a plan and execute the person almost perfectly, with Azhagar striking the final blow.
+They run away, leaving a bicycle behind, leading the police to discover Paraman and Azhagar being responsible.